How to start a business in China as a foreigner

 This is not to say that an e-commerce type business (very common in China) would need a WFOE, but rather that someone who has an office, staff, and needs to make payroll on the books in China would benefit from a WFOE.

-The service fee will vary dependent on which company you use.
+The service fee will vary depending on which company you use.
 I found lawyers charging between 1000 and 10,000 USD.
 I’m sure there are some charging more, and some charging less.

 |WFOE Company Type||SERVICE FEE (USD)*||Approx. GOV FEE|